pfertyk/blog/content/2016-11-08-run-eslint-on-each-pull-request.md

 In one of my [previous posts](http://pfertyk.me/2016/10/detect-pep-8-violations-on-pull-requests/) I described how to automatically check for PEP-8 violations on pull requests.
 But sometimes Python is not enough, and your project will require some JavaScript as well.
-Fortunately, you can modify the linter bot to use ESlint to ensure the quality of your whole codebase.
+Fortunately, you can modify the `PEPing-tom` bot to also use ESlint to ensure the quality of your whole codebase.

-To proceed you should first configure an automatic PEP-8 linter.
+In this post I will show you how to update your linter to check also JavaScript files using [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+To proceed you should first configure an automatic PEP-8 linter mentioned earlier.

 ## Heroku configuration